 Thus it is probably a good idea to spit out all the definitions in one tidy place so that people who don’t wade through this stuff every day have some vague clue as to what things mean.

 Hence this page!

 Note: This is a work in progress.
-If there is anything you want to know about but don’t see here, please contact @mixedknuts with the specifics on Twitter or email (same name but at gmail).
+If there is anything you want to know about but don’t see here, please email email@example.com.